-Cutoff Date and Time for Voting is January 1, 2019 at 12:00 am (California time) and the results will announced on the Daily News of Open Water Swimming.
+Cutoff Date and Time for Voting was January 1, 2019 at 12:00 am (California time) and the results are announced on the Daily News of Open Water Swimming.

 2018 WOWSA Open Water Swimming